-- A statement acknowledging leave that results in more than 4 weeks' absence from the residency program will preclude receipt of NATA certificate. - For medical leave, include a physician statement confirming the need for leave.
+- For medical leave, include a physician statement confirming the need for leave.
 (A physician's note clearing Resident for return to duty will be required.) - Examples of Acceptable Reasons for Leave - The resident has a serious health condition that makes him or her unable to perform the essential functions of his or her position. - The resident must care for his or her child/spouse/domestic partner/parent where that child/spouse/domestic partner/parent has a serious health condition. - EMPLOYMENT LEAVE POLICIES (e.g., sick leave, family leave, etc...as related to pay and benefits): Please refer to employment handbook.